TemApex/payday2-vtc/README.md

 If someone else wants to make a mod that adds new strings for anything that's unfixable then go for it.
 I won't be doing this myself though.

 **Unsupported/untested Heists:**
-- None, aside from custom heists which I will not add support for.
+- None, aside from custom heists which I will not add support for due to how long it would take.

 **Notes:**
 - There are probably still a few interactions I've missed.
 Please report these if you find them.